AFLplusplus/Website/content/docs/custom_mutators.md

 Omitting any of three trimming methods will cause the trimming to be disabled and trigger a fallback to the built-in default trimming routine.

+**IMPORTANT** If you have a custom post process mutator that needs to be run after trimming, you must call it yourself at the end of your successful trimming!

 ### Environment Variables